A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Rogant montes, orant colles, postulantes obrui.

-Then they who pierced him, all the impious men saw
+Then they who pierced him, all the impious men see

 The one seated on a fiery throne with a terrible expression.